-When cutting alcohol out of your life, it can lead to a wide array of symptoms.
-Your body becomes dependent on the alcohol over time.
+When cutting alcohol out of your life can lead to a wide array of symptoms.
+Your body becomes dependent on alcohol over time.
 Taking that alcohol away means your body is going to have to readjust.
 Many people struggle with the symptoms of alcohol withdrawal.
 That is why going to an alcohol detox facility or rehabilitation facility to stop using or abusing alcohol is so important.
-If you want to get over an alcohol addiction, we are here to help.
-Here are some of the most important things to know about alcohol withdrawal.
+If you want to get over an alcohol addiction, we are here to help at Compass Detox.

 Symptoms of Alcohol Withdrawal

-The symptoms of alcohol withdrawal a person faces is going to be as unique as the person giving up alcohol.
+The symptoms of alcohol withdrawal a person faces will be as unique as the person giving up alcohol.
 Each person’s journey through alcohol detox will depend on many different factors.
 These include:

 - How much they drank each day